 An apprentice who fails an assessment method, and therefore the EPA, in the first instance will be required to re-sit or re-take any failed assessment method only.
-Any assessment method re-sit or re-take must be taken within 3 months of the fail notification, otherwise, the entire EPA must be taken again, unless in the opinion of the EPAO exceptional circumstances apply outside the control of the apprentice or their employer.
+Any assessment method re-sit or re-take must be taken within 3 months of the fail notification, otherwise, the entire EPA must be taken again, unless in Highfield's opinion exceptional circumstances apply outside the control of the apprentice or their employer.